Wave of talent: Some of the best junior golfers in the world will play in next week's Wyndham Invitational

 Among the past winners in their AJGA days include Brian Harman, who won twice in Greensboro, Thomas, Peter Uihlein, Billy Kennerly and Matthew NeSmith.

-Mark Brazil, the tournament director of the Wyndham Championship, loves what the junior tournament does as far as building relationships for when they are on the big tour.
+Mark Brazil, the tournament director of the Wyndham Championship, said he loves what the junior tournament does as far as building relationships for when they are on the big tour.

 “It’s a big part of our recruiting efforts for the Wyndham Championship and I think that’s been well documented because nearly 100 of those guys played here as juniors then reached the PGA Tour at some point,” Brazil said.
 “I would guess from this year’s field maybe as many as 15 to 20 will be either on the Korn Ferry or PGA tours in a few years.
 So it’s a big deal for us to host this and to put on a good show.”